StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_08_group_3_report.md

 ![8.Choosing2017.png](../additional_material/figures/8.Choosing2017.png)

 Based on the above HeatMap (made with Jannik's help), we selected **2017** simply because it is the only year with consistent, high-quality data.
-While 2014 is virtually empty and other years are too patchy to trust, 2017 is nearly 100% complete.
+While 2014 is virtually empty and other years are too sparse to trust, 2017 is nearly 100% complete.
 This ensures our model learns from actual traffic patterns rather than noise or guesses.

 ---
 ## Descriptive Statistics